elisiojsj/Reference-Materials/README.md

 # Tutorials
-Simple tutorials to serve as a quick reference to a topic studied.
+Simple tutorials to serve as a quick reference to different topics studied.

 * Pandas Tutorial
+* Sampling Distributions